 Offered: As needed

 Compelling stories don't just happen.
-They come from strong interviewing skills that tell stories people care about.
-Students learn how to ask questions that elicit pithy responses, emotion and expertise, using in-class and out-of-class exercises.
-Students also analyze and critique the interviewing styles used by professional journalists, as well as the work of their classmates.
+They come from strong interviewing skills.
+Students learn how to ask questions that lead to meaningful responses, emotion and expertise, using in-class and out-of-class exercises.
+Students also analyze and critique the interviewing techniques used by professional journalists.

 Offered: As needed